yezhengSTAT/ADTnorm/README.md

 ```
 cell_x_adt:         Matrix of ADT raw counts in cells (rows) by ADT markers (columns) format.

-cell_x_feature:     Matrix of cells (rows) by cell features (columns) such as cell type, sample, and batch-related information.
+cell_x_feature:     Matrix of cells (rows) by cell features (columns) such as sample, batch, and cell type-related information.
+Please note "sample" column is mandatory and should be the smallest unit to group the cells.
+At this resolution, ADTnorm will identify peaks and valleys to implement normalization.
+Please ensure the samples have different names across batches/conditions/studies. "batch" column is optional.
+It can be batches/conditions/studies/etc, that group the samples based on whether the samples are collected from the same batch run or experiment.
+This column is needed if the ```multi_sample_per_batch``` parameter is turned on to remove outlier positive peaks per batch or ```detect_outlier_valley``` for detecting and imputing outlier valleys per batch.
+If the "batch" column is not provided, it will be set as the same as the "sample" column.
+In the intermediate density plots that ADTnorm provides, density plots will be colored by the "batch" column.

 save_outpath:       The path to save the results.

 study_name:         Name of this run.

 marker_to_process:  Markers to normalize.
-Leave empty to process all the ADT markers in cell_x_adt matrix.
+Leave empty to process all the ADT markers in the cell_x_adt matrix.

 bimodal_marker:     Specify ADT markers that are likely to have two peaks based on researchers' prior knowledge or preliminary observation of the particular data to be processed.
 Leaving it as default, ADTnorm will try to find the bimodal peak in all markers that are not listed in `trimodal_marker.`

 trimodal_marker:    Index of the ADT markers that tend to have three peaks based on researchers' prior knowledge (e.g., CD4) or preliminary observation of the particular data to be processed.

 positive_peak:      A list variable containing a vector of ADT marker(s) and a corresponding vector of sample name(s) in matching order to specify that the uni-peak detected should be aligned to positive peaks.
-For example, for samples that only contain T cells the only CD3 peak should be aligned to the positive peaks of other samples.
+For example, for samples that only contain T cells, the only CD3 peak should be aligned to the positive peaks of other samples.

-save_intermediate_fig:  Save the density plot figure for checking the peak and valley location detection.
+save_fig:  Save the density plot figure for checking the peak and valley location detection.
 ```

 **For more detailed and typical parameter tuning examples, please visit [tutorial website](https://yezhengstat.github.io/ADTnorm/articles/ADTnorm-tutorial.html).
 We will illustrate using the demo data.**